robinstechprojects/RobinsDiscordAssistant/README.md

 4) run main.py

 # Commands & Features

 ~ping - responses "Pong!"

 ~wisdom - gives you some words of wisdom

+~dice gives you a random number from 1-6 -> Can be used as a dice

 # Requirements

 - Python 3.4.2+